-The currently supported external databases are:
+The currently supported external databases for Journyx v11 are:

-- o Microsoft SQL Server 2005 or higher on Windows Servers only. - o Note: SQL Server 2000 is no longer supported. - Note: you must install the SQL Native Client drivers for Microsoft SQL Server 2008 R2 or higher (e.g. the SQL Server 2012 drivers) on the Journyx server.
-You can use the 2008 R2 drivers to talk to a 2005 database.
-See "Configuring the Database on Windows" below for more info and download links. - Microsoft SQL Server Detailed Instructions - Oracle 10g or higher on Windows or Linux servers - Note: Oracle Instant Client 11.2 is required.
-If using a 64 bit operating system you must use the 64-bit Instant Client version. - Oracle 10g or higher Detailed Instructions - PostgreSQL 8.3 or higher on Windows or Linux servers.

-- Journyx recommends using the version of PostgreSQL provided with your operating system vendor (e.g. RHEL.) - o Detailed PostgreSQL Instructions
+- Microsoft SQL Server 2008 or higher on Windows Servers only. - Note: SQL Server 2000 and 2005 are no longer supported. - Note: you must install the SQL Native Client drivers for Microsoft SQL Server 2012 on the Journyx server.
+You can use the MS ODBC 13 drivers.
+See "Configuring the Database on Windows" below for more info and download links. - o Microsoft SQL Server Detailed Instructions - Oracle 10g or higher on Windows or Linux servers - Note: Oracle Instant Client 11.2 (or higher) for 64 bit is required. - o Oracle 10g or higher Detailed Instructions - PostgreSQL 9.4 or higher on Windows or Linux servers. - Journyx recommends using the version of PostgreSQL provided with your operating system vendor (e.g. RHEL.) - o Detailed PostgreSQL Instructions